CS2401-Fall2021/lab-9-queues/README.md

 3) You should remove a maximum of 6 requests in a single Process() call.

 ## Part 4: ModelRequests.java main() method.
 (30 pts)
 This is where you will implement your tests of RequestQueue's methods.
-There is already one example.
-Make sure you
+There should be two (distinct) tests per method in addition to the existing example.
+Make sure you:
 * Describe what you are testing in a comment
 * Identify input
 * Describe the expected output